Hong Kong Air Pollutant Emission Inventory

 Emission Inventory Report

-To achieve continuous improvement of the air quality, a series of emission reduction measures are being implemented.
-On reducing vehicular emissions, we will continue to phase out progressively the pre-Euro IV diesel commercial vehicles by the end of 2019, strengthen the emission control of petrol and liquefied petroleum gas vehicles using roadside remote sensing equipment, subsidise the franchised bus companies to retrofit the Euro II and Euro III franchised buses with selective catalytic reduction devices and prepare for tightening vehicular emissions standards to Euro VI for newly registered vehicles.
+On reducing local vehicular emissions, we will continue to implement the incentive-cum-regulatory scheme to progressively phase out some 82 000 pre-Euro IV diesel commercial vehicles by the end of 2019, strengthen the emission control of petrol and liquefied petroleum gas vehicles using roadside remote sensing equipment, subsidise the franchised bus companies to retrofit about 1 100 Euro II and Euro III franchised buses with selective catalytic reduction devices and start tightening in stages the emission standard of newly registered vehicles to Euro VI from 1 July 2017.

-On reducing emissions from power plants, we will continue to require the power plants to adopt the best practicable means to reduce emissions and use more natural gas for electricity generation so as to meet our emission caps imposed on power sector.
-Besides, we will continue to collaborate with the Guangdong authorities to further improve the regional air quality.
+On reducing emissions from power plants, we will continue to require the power plants to adopt the best practicable means to reduce emissions and use more natural gas for electricity generation so as to meet the statutory emission caps imposed via TM.
+Besides, we will prepare for controlling the volatile organic compounds in fountain solutions and printing machine cleansing agents.

-Such measures will help us to achieve the emission reduction targets for 2020, and to meet broadly the existing Air Quality Objectives by 2020.
+The above measures will help us to achieve the emission reduction targets for 2020 (Table 2) and to meet broadly the current Air Quality Objectives by 2020.